After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 Growth Mindset Power Moves

-And as the growth mindset spreads, so does its use for Machiavellian, selfish, aggressive, and value-taking purposes.
+As the growth mindset spreads, so does its use for Machiavellian, selfish, and value-taking purposes.

 For example:

-• A cover for personal attacks, or to avoid owning up and apologizing –example in the PU-.
+- A cover for personal attacks, or to avoid owning up and apologizing-.
 With the “growth mindset” cover, people are never wrong or mean because it’s you who need to develop a growth mindset.
-And they can keep taking swipes at you and you can’t defend unless you’ll get labeled a “fixed mindset” (see “covert power moves“)
+If you defend you get labeled a “fixed mindset” (see “covert power moves“)

-• Trap to lower your defenses.
-Then you’re complimenting them, maybe take a step back… And then they take your feedback apart to show why you’re wrong -I fell for this myself, example in PU-.
+- Trap to lower your defenses.
+Then you’re complimenting them, maybe take a step back… And then they take your feedback apart to show why you’re wrong

 Learners Are Lower Value Than Teachers